hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 **Back at the studio**

-Think a little bit about how you want to make your clues exciting on your tiny website
+Think a little bit about how you want to make your clues exciting on your tiny website.
+Do you want to add a sound clip where you tell a story?
+Or some mysterious sounds?
+Do you want to add a drawing?
+What is your hiding spot called?

+You can design your mini website by drawing it out, and together with your grown-up start building it with code.

+**Lunch preparations**

+Around 12 o'clock the designers will prepare lunch together so we can all eat!

 ## 2. Designing a mini HTML webpage (CSS and Javascript optional)